Ficool

 ---

-Yet something subtle shifted within her presence.
+Yet something subtle shifted inside her presence.

 Not in form.

-And in that shift—
+In that shift—

-she was no longer perceived as only authority.
+she no longer felt like only authority.

-But as something more immediate.
+But something more immediate.
+More defined.
+More… singular.

 A form began to stabilize within perception.

 Not fully human.
+Not fully conceptual.

 But closer to manifestation than abstraction.